 FOR THE BUTTERCREAM:

 - Using beater blade, cream butter until smooth.
 Slowly add powdered sugar, one cup at a time, until well blended.
 Stop mixer and scrape down sides and bottom of bowl.
 Turn mixer up to medium high or high and continue to beat for about 5 minutes, or until very light in color and fluffy.
-Add vanilla and 1 tsp cinnamon, and taste.
-If a stronger cinnamon flavor is desired, add another tsp cinnamon.
+Add vanilla and 1 teaspoon cinnamon, and taste.
+If a stronger cinnamon flavor is desired, add another teaspoon cinnamon.

 - Pipe or spread on cupcakes as desired.
 Buttercream will keep in sealed container for about one week in refrigerator, or 2-3 months in freezer.
 If frozen, defrost in refrigerator overnight before allowing to come to room temperature.